Reeveli/SPG-Template/README.md

  - Killet´s Save respawn loadout system: Add `[this] call KLT_A_fnc_KLTSaveLoadout;` to the init field of an object to be able to save your respawn loadout from it
  - VCOM: Can be enabled and tweaked in VCOM addon settings
  - Icon viewer function: Can be run from editor.
 Good for finding icons for scripts etc. `[] call Rev_fnc_icon_viewer`

+## License
+Scripts and files included are only to be used in SPG's Arma 3 missions, please do not distribute this package or parts of it around the internet without our permission.
+Feel free to ask from Reeveli and Killet about usage of any scripts/functions, we are always happy to help fellow coders.